 Across the United States, solar generation has increased steadily due to favorable tax incentives as well as declining product and installation costs.
 California, like many other states, has seen a dramatic increase in solar resources to meet State RPS goals.
 The current California RPS standard requires Investor-Owned Utilities (IOU), Publicly Owned Utilities, Electric Service Providers and Community Choice Aggregators to meet a 33% RPS by 2020.
-Currently, the three largest IOU's in California have over 40% of their RPS requirements under contract according to the California Public Utilities Commission (CPUC) as of

-April 11, 2017.
+Currently, the three largest IOU's in California have over 40% of their RPS requirements under contract according to the California Public Utilities Commission (CPUC) as of April 11, 2017.
 The California Independent System Operator (CAISO) identified a need for fast-ramping, flexible resources to balance the grid and mitigate the potential impacts of over-generation from renewables.
 Recently, CAISO provided an update on renewable generation at a California Energy Commission (CEC) workshop on flexible generation and load stating that there is currently about 10,000 MW of grid-connected solar.
 An additional 4,000 MW of solar is expected to come on line by 2020 with an additional 10,000 to 15,000 MW by 2030.
 In addition, there is currently 4,000 MW of behind the meter solar that increased to over 10,000 MW in 2020.
 As California moves toward higher penetrations of renewable energy and less reliance on traditional fossil generation, energy storage is expected to play an increasingly important role in maintaining reliability and power quality.

 As renewable generation has increased to meet aggressive state clean energy laws, the delivery of energy into the grid to meet customer demand has shifted resulting in over-generation of energy from solar resources in the middle of the day.
 This overgeneration causes other generation to minimize output or go off-line to allow for the delivery of renewable energy.
 This oversupply is especially acute during times of low customer load and high levels of hydro output during the spring months.
 In California, this condition is often referred to as the "belly" of the duck curve.
 During the afternoon as solar declines and customer load increases the situation reverses and the plants that can respond must quickly go from minimum load to increasing output.
 This afternoon ramp is the "neck" of the Duck Curve.
 To highlight the impacts of increased solar generation on the California electric grid, CAISO recorded data from a recent low load, high renewable generation day, as a predictor of potential grid management challenges to come.
 The California electric grid reached a minimum load of 5,439 MW (belly of the "Duck curve") in May 2019 impacting conventional generation's ability to help manage grid reliability.
 Another example of the need for highly flexible resources occurred, during the late afternoon to early evening hours in March 2019, when CAISO recorded a 3-hour evening ramp of almost 15,070 MW.
-It is forecast that the 3-hour evening ramps will continue to increase with increasing renewable resources (see Figure 6).
-By 2023 the 3-hour evening ramp is expected to exceed 20,000 MW, thereby underscoring the need for more bulk energy storage systems like PSH to manage the extreme transitions from minimum loads to evening peak loads.
+It is forecast that the 3-hour evening ramps will continue to increase with increasing renewable resources.
+It is important to note that the current 3-hour evening ramp is primarily mitigated by California's thermal fleet (natural gas peaker plants), and these resources will be available long term as the state aggressively drives to lower its GHG emissions.
+By 2023 the 3-hour evening ramp is expected to exceed 20,000 MW, thereby underscoring the need for more bulk energy storage systems like PSH to manage the extreme transitions from minimum loads to evening peak loads10.
 CAISO has proposed a number of solutions to help manage this increasing challenge including installing large amounts of additional energy storage capacity on the grid.